 Here’s the truth: Blogging has been around for years now and it’s not going anywhere anytime soon.
-In fact, it’s still continuously growing every year.
-That’s why they say content is king.
+It’s still continuously growing every year.
+That’s why they say “content is king.”

-For businesses, research shows that blogging is instrumental in driving real results.
-Companies and B2B marketers that blog regularly get 67% more leads and twice as much traffic as businesses that don’t.
+For businesses, research shows that blogging myths are instrumental in driving real results.
+Companies and B2B marketers that blog post regularly get 67% more leads and twice as much traffic as businesses that don’t.
 Moreover, those who write blogs get 97% more links to their website and are 13x more likely to have positive ROI on their efforts.

 With all these, blogging is definitely not just a fad or a temporary thing.
 Rather, it should be an essential element in your marketing plans.

 Blogging can be effective in any industry or any type of business, as long as you create high-quality posts that resonate with your target audience.
 That’s why it’s essential that you know and understand who you’re creating your content for.